jasontthai/jasonthai.me/_posts/2019-08-07-i-turned-my-blog-into-a-web-progress-app.md

 {% include lazy-img.html src="/assets/img/pwa.webp" alt="PWA" %}

 ## More ways to verify
-* If you open the menu on chrome browser, you'll see the option to install your wpa as an app on your desktop.
+* If you open the menu on chrome browser, you'll see the option to install your pwa as an app on your desktop.
 * View the site on browser and you can be asked to add this site as an app.

 ## Conclusion